 I wish I had more of them.

-I often hear about people who don't get their way at work, and are angry, or upset.
-I wonder if they have thought to ask themselves - honestly - why this has happened.
-It's easy to blame outside factors for an adverse outcome, and much more difficult to look in the mirror and acknowledge that the reason we were not favored is...
+When I hear about people who don't get their way at work, and are angry, or upset, I wonder if they have thought to ask themselves - honestly - why this has happened.
+It's easy to blame outside factors for an adverse outcome, and much more difficult to look in the mirror and acknowledge that the reason I was not favored is...

-I heard about another already-employed candidate who, when competing against people outside the company for a new position in the company, came to the interview not ready in her appearance and demeanor.
+Once, a flight-nurse was a candidate who competed against people outside the company for a management position.
+She came to the interview unprepared, unkempt, and with a negative demeanor.
 What was she thinking?
 And how little was her understanding of human nature?
 People expect you to come to an interview dressing and acting the part.
-People may make a joke about you being overdressed - but if you are under-dressed they will say nothing and think the worst.
+The interviewers may make a joke about you being overdressed - but if you are under-dressed they will say nothing and think the worst.